eclipse-archived/ceylon-lang.org/documentation/1.1/tour/typeinference.md

 Type aliases help us reduce verbosity, because instead of repeatedly writing out the same generic type, for example `Set<Person>`, we can use a snappier alias, such as `People`.
-But in some cases, Ceylon lets us omit the type altogether.
+But in some cases, as we're about to see below, Ceylon lets us omit the type altogether.

 A toplevel type alias or a type alias belonging to a class or interface may be `shared`.